-In July 2021, the European Commission's (EC) ReFuelEU Aviation proposal introduced blending mandates for Sustainable aviation fuels (SAF) and sub-quotas of e-kerosene (see Table 1).
-The EC has proposed an e-kerosene blending mandate of 0.7% by 2030, increasing to 28% in 2050.
-This is a good first step but further policy incentives are needed to ensure ReFuelEU Aviation encourages the production of e-kerosene in Europe and sets aviation on a pathway to zero emissions by 2050.
+In July 2021, the European Commission's (EC) ReFuelEU Aviation proposal introduced blending mandates for sustainable aviation fuels (SAF) and sub-quotas for e-kerosene.
+Following this, the European Parliament adopted its position on the file with more ambitious targets (see Table 1).
+The EC proposed an e-kerosene blending mandate of 0.7% by 2030, increasing to 28% in 2050, but failed to include any e-kerosene target for 2025.
+This is where the European Parliament's position goes further by requiring a 0.04% sub-target already in 2025 and a 2% target by 2030 to ensure ReFuelEU Aviation encourages the production of e-kerosene in Europe and sets aviation on a pathway to zero emissions by 2050.
 In this analysis, we show how these sub-targets for e-kerosene currently proposed can be revised, based on the current planned e-kerosene production.